josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Aircrack-ng.md

 Kismet contains a lot of details about the alerts, but we do not require to show the user those details (think about the nice view you get with the web application); Instead we do a few transformations using the following class with static methods:

 * **parse_alert_definitions**: Returns a simplified report of all the alert definitions
-* **process_alerts**: Changes numberic alerts for more descriptive types and also returns dictionaries for the types and severity meaning of those alerts.
+* **process_alerts**: Changes numeric alerts for more descriptive types and also returns dictionaries for the types and severity meaning of those alerts.
 * **pretty_timestamp**: Convert the numeric timestamp into something we can use for comparisons and display

 Look the code: